asdf-format/asdf-standard/docs/source/schemas/index.rst

    astronomy.rst
    legacy.rst

-The ASDF Specification also defines two meta-schemas that are used for validating the ASDF schemas themselves.
+The ASDF Specification also defines a meta-schema that is useful for validating the ASDF schemas themselves.
 These schemas are useful references when creating custom schemas (see `extending-asdf`).